 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, we identified a certain deficiency in financial reporting, described in the accompanying Findings and Recommendations section, that we consider to be a significant deficiency in internal control over financial reporting (see finding 17-001).
+However, material weaknesses may exist that have not been identified.